Transit California sat down with Melissa Figueroa, Director of Communications and Public Affairs for the California Transit Association.

 Transit California: Earlier in your career, you worked as the Press Secretary in a state legislator’s office at the Capitol.
 Can you share some ideas about how Association members should work with legislative communications staff to their advantage?

-Comms staff, whether it's public or private sector, likes to be kept in the loop, it’s really as simple as that.
+Comms staff likes to be kept in the loop, it’s really as simple as that.
 If you have a listserv, make sure they’re on it.
 If you’re on social media make sure you follow each other.
-If your press person for your agency is in Sacramento or a District Office a member's press staff might be located in, reach out to say hello.
+If your press person is in Sacramento or a District Office that they might be located in, reach out to say hello.
 Establishing relationships makes it so much easier when it comes time to make an ask.

 Transit California: You once worked as a news producer for local television news stations.
 What is your best advice to Association members who want to develop positive relationships with their local journalists?